-There are tons of fun ways to teach kids about their senses, but because the activities often focus on fun, it may be easy for us to see them as only that.
+There are tons of fun ways to teach kids about their five senses.
+Many of these activities often focus on fun so it may be easy for us to see them as only that.
 While there are both fun and effective ways to teach students about their five senses, it can be much more than just fun.
 Despite some skepticism, this science content of sensory play remains an important topic to introduce to our younger students.
 If you're not so convinced, I've compiled a short list of three reasons as to why these lesson plans matter!

 While the five senses may not seem complex or significant to us as adults, they are incredibly important for young learners because they can help better develop fine motor skills and so much more.
-Until you teach kids about their senses, they may not be fully aware of how they take in the world around them.
-Students obviously know that they can see, hear, and smell many different things throughout each day, but they probably have not made the connection between those sensations and the parts of their body that help them achieve them.
+Until you teach kids about their senses, they may not be fully aware of how they can fully take in the world around them.
+Students obviously know that they see, hear, and smell many different things throughout each day.
+They likely have not made the connection between those sensations and the parts of their body that help achieve them.

 In my Five Senses Unit, I include activities and worksheets that help students understand how specific parts of our body take in each sense.
 This includes a sense of hearting, sense of sight activities and sense of taste activities, and so on.
-These different materials enable students to make the connection.
+These different materials enable students to make connections.
 It also gets students thinking about how we perceive different smells, tastes, and sounds as good or bad, salty or sweet, and even loud or soft.
-Overall, learning about their senses helps kids make connections between themselves and the world around them through everyday experiences.
+Overall, learning about their senses helps young children make connections between themselves and the world around them through everyday experiences.
 This can then promote deeper thinking and critical thought at a young age.

-Another reason we should teach kids about their senses is because it will lead to other great discussions within our classrooms.
-For example, when talking about senses, it is impossible to avoid talking about ‘opposite' words (or as adults like to call them: antonyms).
+Another reason we should teach kids about their five senses is because it will lead to other great discussions within our classrooms.
+For example, when talking about senses, it's impossible to avoid talking about ‘opposite' words (or as adults like to call them: antonyms).
 When learning about taste, students can explore the differences between sweet and sour.
 If discussing hearing, loud and quiet sounds are sure to be brought up.
-Students can also notice opposites with their touch like hard or soft, bumpy or smooth, wet or dry, and hot or cold.
-This type of exploration can be a great way to expand your students' vocabulary and understanding of these different words.
+Students can also notice opposites with their touch, like hard or soft, bumpy or smooth, wet or dry, and hot or cold.
+This type of exploration can be a great way to expand your students' vocabulary and understanding of these different, new words.